humandecoded/People-Detector/README.md

 After that it's as simple as:
 python people-detector.py -d <path to folder with video files>
 The script will use tensorflow to analyze your files for people.
-It will right the results to a .txt file in your current folder.
+It will write the results to a .txt file in your current folder.
 A blank text file means no humans were found.